Jonah Heim Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.9 K/9, which ranks 12th in the league.

-- The Royals have the 16th-ranked team ERA across all MLB pitching staffs (4.58).
+- The Royals' 5.00 team ERA ranks 22nd across all league pitching staffs.

-- Royals pitchers combine to allow 13 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Royals pitchers combine to rank 20th in baseball in home runs surrendered (21 total, 1.3 per game).

-- The Royals will look to Keller (1-1) in his third start this season.
+- Lyles (0-2) takes the mound for the Royals in his fourth start of the season.
+He's put together a 5.19 ERA in 17 1/3 innings pitched, with 15 strikeouts.

-- His last time out came on Friday against the San Francisco Giants, when the right-hander went 5 2/3 innings, surrendering one earned run while allowing three hits.
+- His most recent appearance was on Wednesday against the Texas Rangers, when the righty threw 6 1/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.